javigs82/ansible-role-clickhouse/README.md

 where `vagrant` is the driver and `testinfra` is the testing provider.

+This solution is based on the ability of resolve hostname in a private dns server.
-Assuming vagrant does not provide any dns solution, the following software is installed in prepare.yml
+So, assuming vagrant does not provide any dns solution, the following software is installed in prepare.yml, providing vagrant infrastructure with internal dns resolver

 ```yml